Financial Samurai

 You must apply in person.
 First, the family must present the child’s birth certificate, the parents’ Social Security numbers and the child’s Social Security number.
 There may be additional documents required as well.
 Depending upon the circumstances, the applicant must provide a parent’s death certificate and/or evidence of disability from a doctor.

 If your child is disabled, the Social Security Administration has a fact sheet and starter packet to help you navigate the process of receiving benefits.
-This information will guide you along the path to sign up for and obtain benefits and includes a frequently asked questions section as well.
+This information will guide you along the path to sign up for and obtain benefits.
+And it includes a frequently asked questions section as well.

 If you are taking care of a child and are receiving benefits, then his or her benefits may stop at a different time than your own.
 For example, if the child is not disabled, then the caretaker’s benefits will terminate when the child turns 16 years old.